A Student’s Perspective on Essential Tech Skills for High School

 • They take notes as they watch the movie on anything that is interesting to them.

-• Then they watch the movie again several days later.
+• They watch the movie again several days later.

-• Lastly they complete the study guide (questions and a writing assignment).
+• Then they complete the study guide (questions and a writing assignment).

 As an aside, Vicki and Sabrina rabbit trailed onto the topic of audiobooks for books and poetry.
 They noted that Benedict Cumberbach is one of their favorite readers.
 Vicki has several pins on her Pinterest Poetry board with him reading a poem.

-For more creative Language Arts ideas, check out A Novel Approach to High School Literature!
+For more creative Language Arts ideas, check out this episode!

 PLEASE SUBSCRIBE TO HSHSP VIA COMPUTER